wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    (this is often referred to as a "passive DNS database").
 Another invaluable tool is dnsviz (http://www.dnsivz.net) which also stores DNSSEC related data historically.
-The drawback here is that you need to have it test the domain before the incident occurs.
+The drawback here is that you need for it to have tested the domain before the incident occurs.

    The first and easiest thing to check is if the failure of the domain is consistent across different software implementations.
 If not, you